JonSnowbd/ZT/readme.md

 ## Gotcha:

+- ZT.App sets its own user pointer!
+Its important too, so use something else for your storage, or if you really want the functionality, let me know and I'll see how I can enable your usecase within ZT.
 - By linking ZT the following packages are available to your app on both windows and ubuntu: `zt`, `gl`, `glfw`, `imgui`, `stb_image`
 - ImVec2 and ImVec4 are both substituted with zlm's Vec2 and Vec4 structs respectively, you can use both interchangeably.
 - `zt.App.Config` is initial state, it is not recommended to try and change its variables after starting it(more specifically